ChrstphrHll/npc_gen/students/Branus Shadegrove.md

 year: 1
 guild: Treskal
 partyID: 17
+tags:
+- Gnome
+- Barbarian
+- Diplomacy
+- 1st
+- Treskal
 ---
 # Branus Shadegrove
 ---
 ### Description
 - 1st year Gnome Barbarian in Treskal
-- straight auburn hair that's parted to the side, slightly obscuring an eye, Pale Gray eyes, and Light Tan skin
+- straight auburn hair that's parted to the side, slightly obscuring an eye, Gray eyes, and Light Tan skin
 - Is Sophisticated and Vague, and has Charity as their ideal

 ### Organizations